 AI in Education: A Powerful Tool, But Not a Replacement for Learning

-Artificial intelligence is quickly transforming every industry — and education is no exception.
+Artificial intelligence is quickly transforming every industry and education is no exception.
 From instant homework help to AI-powered tutoring platforms, students now have access to tools that can summarize articles, solve math problems, generate essays, and even explain complex concepts in seconds.

-And used properly, it can be a powerful asset — especially for personalized support and accessibility.
+There’s no doubt: AI is here to stay and used properly, it can be a powerful asset for personalized support and accessibility.

-Schools have spent the last two decades eagerly weaving technology into the classroom — laptops, smartboards, digital planners, Google Classroom, online research tools, and now AI.
+Schools have spent the last two decades eagerly weaving technology into the classroom; laptops, smartboards, digital planners, Google Classroom, and now AI.
+But in many cases, this has come at a cost.

+Why?
+Because technology makes it easy to access outcomes without truly engaging in the process.
 A student can now ask AI to summarize a novel chapter.
 Or to generate test questions.
 Or to write an essay outline.
-Useful — yes.
-But when this becomes the default rather than the support, the brain is not being trained — it’s being bypassed.
+Useful, yes, but when this becomes the default rather than the support, the brain is not being trained, it is instead being bypassed.

 Handwriting notes activates memory pathways in ways typing does not.